A Simple Fix for Blurry Bow Sight Pins

 When I turned 42 several years back, it was almost like someone flipped a switch and suddenly I couldn’t see anything within 12 inches of my face.
 And with each passing year, that distance increased until I needed one pair of glasses for reading and using my phone, and a whole other set for using my computer.
 Did I mention getting old sucks?

 It really hit home, though, when I started having issues seeing the pin clearly on my HHA bow sight.
 In some cases, I was actually seeing two pins, with one stacked just on top of the other.
-It was frustrating and cost me consistency in my shooting.
-I was so frustrated that I began to consider hanging the bow up altogether and going to a crossbow with a scope.

 Then I discovered a verifier peep, and everything changed.